 Bellringing at St Mary’s, Acton

-We are fortunate to have a very good band of bellringers at St Mary’s, Acton – who dedicate their time and skills to continue the tradition of ringing bells for church services, weddings and other important events.
-A ‘Practice Night’ is held on most Tuesday evenings from 8pm.
+We are fortunate to have a very good band of bellringers at St Mary’s, Acton who dedicate their time and skills to continue the tradition of ringing bells for church services, weddings and other important events.
+A ‘Practice Night’ is held on most Tuesday evenings from 8.00 pm.

 If you would like to visit the bell tower or you would like to learn to ring, you will be made very welcome (please contact Carole Sturgess on 01270 623290).

-Platinum Jubilee Ringing at Acton Church
+Ringing at Acton Church

-Bells are rung in groups of up to twelve bells (as at Liverpool Cathedral) but are more commonly hung in groups of eight (as at Nantwich and Bartholmley) or six (like Acton and Wrenbury).
+Bells are hung in groups of up to twelve bells (as at Liverpool Cathedral) but are more commonly hung in groups of eight (as at Nantwich and Bartholmley) or six (like Acton and Wrenbury).

-Bells are rung to call people to prayer and to celebrate marriages or funerals, when the ringing of a bell was said to keep the devil from the deceased’s soul.
-They are also rung at times of national celebration and have been rung for previous Jubilees, the turning of the Millennium, the Olympic Games in London and the end of the Second World War.
+Bells are rung to call people to prayer and to celebrate marriages or funerals, when the ringing of a bell at a funeral was said to keep the devil from the deceased’s soul.
+They are also rung at times of national celebration and have been rung for Jubilees, Coronations, the turning of the Millennium, the Olympic Games in London and the end of the Second World War.
 The Olympic Bell, cast for the London Olympic Games, is the largest harmonically tuned bell in the world.
 For such national occasions ringing is coordinated across the country at a specific time.

 Acton Church Tower has a lovely set of six bells although there hasn’t always been six.
 The tower originally contained five bells hung on a substantial metal and timber frame on the floor level with the louvres in the tower.
 The five bells date from 1604 to 1633 but a sixth was added in 1724.
 In 1757 a dramatic storm on 15th March caused the top of the tower to fall through the church roof.
 Following this the tower was remodelled some six metres lower than it had been originally and required substantial rebuilding of the nave.
-In 1759, after the storm damage to the tower and church was repaired, the bells were rehung.
+In 1759, after the storm damage to the tower and church was repaired, the bells were re-hung.

 Two of the bells were repaired in Gloucester in 1773 and, just over a century later, the bells were re-tuned and re-hung in 1894.